Zeleo/pg_natural_sort_order/README.md

 This extension was tested with PostgreSQL 9.5.4 on Linux.
 It really should work on any version of 9.X PostgreSQL

+NOTE: For Window's binaries see the chapter *Window's Binaries* towards the end of this document.

 Installation
 ============